 He was really excited and he wanted to see everything that was going on at the market square.
 He thought it was OK to go there for a moment while the meat was roasting.

 Unfortunately, he didn’t come back on time and the roast burnt to cinders.
 He was terrified and had no idea what to do.
 He ran to the nearest meadow and stole two billy goats.
 Pietrek couldn’t keep them still, so they ran away.
 They started head-butting before the assembled crowd.

 The mayor of the city thought it was hilarious and he asked the clockmaker to construct a special mechanism that will play this scene every day.

 Poznan Is Home to Polish Amazon – Allegro

 Poznań has a long and interesting trading history.
 Fairs organized in this city are still famous all over the world.

 If you are looking for a great place to stay in Poznan, check out Sheraton Poznan.
-It’s a five-star hotel located in the city center, within the walking distance to the Old Town. Ławica airport is only 15 minutes driving away.
+It’s a five-star hotel located in the city center, within walking distance of the Old Town. Ławica airport is only 15 minutes drive away.
 I’ve been staying in Sheraton Poznan for a weekend and absolutely loved every second of our time there.

 Pin For Later: